mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 <div class="phasedivider">End of Phase 2 Divider</div>

-<p class="dmz">Final Draft - This is where I am right now.
-Everything after this is content from an older draft. </p>

 ## Phase 3 - After Your Transplant
 <div class="image-placeholder"><p>Image Placeholder: Diagram of the transplant process/timeline with a "you are here" marker on Phase Three, or highlighting of some kind.</p></div>